fut-infrastructure/implementation-guide/pages/_includes/ehealth-task-intro.md

 expected to be submitted by a Patient according to a measurement regime specified in a CarePlan and referenced CarePlan/ProcedureRequest.

+As in standard FHIR `Task.context` is always referencing the Encounter or EpisodeOfCare from which the Task originated. `Task.focus` can reference any resource and is used to refer to the resource which the Task responsible should be acting on.
+Examples are given below.

 ### Use of Task for coordinating assessment of submitted measurement

 The eHealth Infrastructure supports triaging based on comparison of submitted measurements